Auto-annotate

 print(job.status, job.processed_images, job.total_annotations_added)

-wait=False returns the job immediately — poll later via:
+wait=False returns the job immediately — poll later, or cancel:

 job = client.auto_annotate.get_batch(job.job_id)